 It was essentially a stock market for footballers, with dividends paid out based on their on-field performances and their value increasing or decreasing over time.

-Of course, the founders wanted to impress on people (and the regulators) that this was really an investment vehicle, however in truth it became apparent very quickly that this was gambling – no more, no less – on the possibility of making a profit.
+Of course, the founders wanted to impress on people (and the regulators) that this was really an investment vehicle, however in truth it became apparent very quickly that this was gambling – no more, no less – on the possibility of generating a overall yield.

 With huge spreads between buy and sell prices, and a dirth of new buyer investment, Football Index soon began to appear as though it was a huge Ponzi scheme – seemingly confirmed when the company behind it went into administration in March 2021.

 As criminal investigations began, it was not a great surprise to learn that QPR and Nottingham Forest – both sponsored by Football Index – wanted nothing to with the brand.

 And so they both terminated their deals immediately – in Forest’s case, this was the largest sponsorship agreement in the club’s history.

 A breakdown in relations between a football club and their gambling partner is not always due to moralistic reasons.

 Sometimes it can be financial, as was the case when MoPlay’s lucrative multi-year sponsorship deal with Manchester United was terminated after just 12 months.

 The brand, operated by a company registered in Gibraltar as Addison Global, ran into financial difficulties – so much so they had their UK operating licence suspended for fear that they couldn’t pay out to winning punters.